jonasraoni/ocs-to-ojs/README.md

 > The OJS installation doesn't need to be clean/empty, data from OCS might be inserted as additional content.

 The script first attempts to match conferences, scheduled conferences and tracks to existing resources at the OJS installation.
-In case something cannot be found/mapped, it will stop and ask you whether you want to map them manually, remove/ignore the map (e.g. if you ignore a conference, all of its related papers will be ignored as well) or let the script create the missing data for you (see the `-f` argument below).
-Once the mapping is done, the script will pass through every file at the `${DATA_PATH}/papers` and import them (if you want a specific paper to be skipped, you can remove it from the folder).
+In case something cannot be found/mapped, it will stop and ask you whether you want to map them manually, remove/ignore the mapping step (e.g. if you decide to remove a conference, all of its related papers will not be imported as well) or let the script create the missing data for you (see the `-f` argument below).
+Once the mapping is done, the script will pass through every file at the `${DATA_PATH}/papers` and import them.

+If you want to skip specific papers from the import, you can remove their respective files from the import folder (you can identify it by ID, the format was explained at the export step).

+If you want to ignore a specific conference, scheduled conference or track, remove it from the file `metadata.json`, the import will process only properly mapped data.

 You can start by running `php ${OCS_TO_OJS_PATH}/import.php`, it will display a short usage description.
 Below is a complete reference for the required and optional arguments:
 - **`-i ${DATA_PATH}`:** The path where the export script left the OCS data.